nezticle/DragonbaneCharacterCreator/README.md

 The `DragonbaneCharacterServer` target exposes a REST API and static web UI for managing characters without invoking the OpenAI-powered embellishment pipeline.
 Characters generated through the service rely on the offline narrative helpers added to `DragonbaneCharacterCore`.

 The UI also exposes an optional "LLM" path for richer names, backgrounds, and appearance text.
-When enabled it calls a `/v1/chat/completions`-compatible endpoint (defaulting to `http://flyndre.local:1234`, configurable via `LLM_SERVER`/`LLM_MODEL`) and applies the returned summary unless the user specified overrides.
+When enabled it calls a `/v1/chat/completions`-compatible endpoint (configurable via the dropdown) and applies the returned summary unless the user specified overrides.
 Selecting the OpenAI option reveals an API-key input so each browser session can supply its own credentials.

 ### Quick start with Docker/Podman Compose